7Mircea/DreamCar/README.md

 ## What application does?

 Dream Car is a company which produces auto components.
-This is an internal application which should be used by different vendors to bid for Dream Car placed orders.
+This is an internal application which should be used by different vendors to bid for Dream Car placed auctions.

-Each vendor has an account and can see the orders placed by company.
-For one order, multiple vendors can bid.
+Each vendor has an account and can see the auctions placed by company.
+For one auction, multiple vendors can bid.

 ## Screenshots